Prismatic Steenrod operations and arithmetic duality on Brauer groups: Spectral Serre duality and Steenrod equivariance

 \subsection{Prismatization of $\varphi$}

 The map

 was constructed above in \eqref{eq: varphi diagram} using Poincar\'e duality for syntomic cohomology.
-However, it admits another description in terms of prismatization, which uses a more elemental ingredient to Poincar\'e duality.
+However, it admits another description in terms of prismatization, based on a prismatization of Poincar\'e duality.
 Indeed, in the work of Bhatt--Lurie \cite{BL22a}, Poincar\'e duality for syntomic cohomology is reproven as a combination of ``geometric Poincar\'e duality'' for prismatic $F$-gauges (due to Longke Tang \cite{Tang22}), and Serre duality on $\FSyn{}$.
 We shall see that we can construct $\varphi$ only from the latter Serre duality.

-Let $\cF,\cG \in \Perf(\Sc)$, the $\infty$-category of perfect complexes on $\Sc$.
+Let $\cF,\cG \in \Perf(\cS)$, the $\infty$-category of perfect complexes on $\cS$.
 We will construct a map

 and then show that $\rH^*(\varphi^{\prism})$ recovers $\varphi_*$ in a suitable special case.